How to figure out what is wrong with your telescope when the

 By making successive adjustments, you can put the

-coma-free spot in the center of the eyepiece's field.
+coma-free spot in the center of the eyepiece's field, and then the

 NOTE: If you are working alone,